RobertKrawitz/OpenShift4-tools/docs/clusterbuster.md

 tell clusterbuster how to deploy the workload.

 Most workloads require in addition a component to run on the worker nodes.
-These components are written in perl, although I'm considering writing a python binding too.
+These are written in python.
 The node components, which reside in `lib/clusterbuster/pod_files`, are responsible for initializing and running the workloads.
 For most workloads, an additional synchronization/control service is used to ensure that all instances of the workload start simultaneously; the sync service also manages distributed time and collection of results.

 Finally, there are optional components for processing reports and performing analysis of the data.
 These are written in Python.